 After a couple of years of living in a house with a dirty, muddy, poor looking yard I’ve decided that I had enough.
 It was about time to grow my own lawn, from scratch.
-I’ve came across a lot of problems and one of them was closely related to the soil so I’ve decided to offer a few tips on how to prepare soil for grass seed for those experiencing the same issues as I had.
+I came across a lot of problems and one of them was closely related to the soil so I’ve decided to offer a few tips on how to prepare soil for grass seed for those experiencing the same issues as I had.

 No soil is perfect, especially poor draining, low quality sub-soils that are exposed by the new constructions as in my case.
 A poor soil will cost you money and time while a good soil will offer you a perfect looking lawn with minimal effort.
 Well, sort of.
 Preparing soil for grass seed does take a bit of an effort but it’s so much easier if you start with a healthy soil.
-I supplemented my yard with topsoil, adding about 10″ to the old soil base, a few weeks before preparing the soil for grass seed.
+I supplemented my yard with topsoil, adding about 10″ to the old soil base, a few weeks before preparing soil for turf.

 If I wasn’t very clear, the tips in this tutorial below are meant for a brand new lawn, grown from scratch.
-The process should start about 2 weeks before you plan to sow the seeds.
+The process should start about 2 weeks before you plan to actually sow the seeds.
 If you have an old lawn, you will need to: kill the grass with an herbicide, completely remove the dead grass and its roots, leave the soil untouched for about 2 weeks, then follow the steps below.